 Note: Text in images cannot be highlighted.
 This tool is not available while the Line Reader tool is in use.

 |Keyboard Navigation||The student navigates throughout text by using a keyboard.|

 |The student uses an on-screen universal tool to assist in reading by raising and lowering the tool for each line of text on the screen.|

 |Mark (Flag) for Review||

-The student opens the context menu for an item and selects the [Mark for Review] button.
+The student opens the context menu for an item and selects Mark for Review from the context menu.

 Note: The context menu is described in greater detail in the Context Menus Overview subsection.

 |Notepad||The student selects Notepad in the context menu for any item for which notes are to be taken.|